Living with Chronic Illness:

 Overview

-Living Well with Chronic Illness is a 7-week psychoeducational and skills-based therapy group for adults living with chronic or progressive medical conditions, including chronic pain, fatigue, autoimmune illness, neurological conditions, and complex health diagnoses.
+Living with Chronic Illness is a weekly peer support group for adults living with chronic or progressive medical conditions, including chronic pain, long-COVID, autoimmune illness, neurological conditions, and other complex health diagnoses.

-Led by a licensed clinical psychologist, specializing in health psychology — this group is designed to support individuals navigating the emotional, cognitive, and lifestyle challenges that often accompany chronic illness.
-The group integrates evidence-based approaches to help participants improve coping skills, emotional resilience, and quality of life, while honoring the realities of living with ongoing health conditions.
+Facilitated by a licensed clinical psychologist, specializing in health psychology — this group is designed to support individuals navigating the emotional, cognitive, and lifestyle challenges that often accompany chronic illness.
+Specifically, it is a space for participants to connect with, support, and receive support from other individuals living with chronic or progressive illness.

 This group is offered as an adjunct to individual psychotherapy and is not a replacement for primary mental health or medical care.
-All participants must be engaged in individual psychotherapy, and will complete a brief intake screening to ensure the group is supportive and appropriate at this time.
+All participants must be engaged in individual psychotherapy, and will complete a free, brief consultation call (10-15 min).

 What to Expect